sand47/AI-Projects/Deep-learning/Unsupervised/GAN/README.md

 # GAN

-This blog post on GANs gives overview of some associated papers.

 Generative adversarial networks (GANs) are one of the hottest topics in deep learning.
 From a high level, GANs are composed of two components, a generator and a discriminator.
 The discriminator has the task of determining whether a given image looks natural (ie, is an image from the dataset) or looks like it has been artificially created.
 The task of the generator is to create natural looking images that are similar to the original data distribution, images that look natural enough to fool the discriminator network.

 The analogy used in the paper is that the generative model is like “a team of counterfeiters, trying to produce and use fake currency” while the discriminative model is like “the police, trying to detect the counterfeit currency”.
 The generator is trying to fool the discriminator while the discriminator is trying to not get fooled by the generator.